ARTICLE OVERVIEW

 The novel does not offer easy answers.
 It reminds us that human greatness comes when someone restores the freedom to choose, and that every choice, however difficult, is an act of liberty.

-For this reason, Steinbeck’s masterpiece is a necessary book for educators.
-It teaches, with disarming simplicity, the most demanding truth: humans are free — and someone must tell them.
+For this reason, East of Eden is a necessary book for educators — not only because of what it says about teaching, but because of what it does to those who read it carefully.
+It teaches, with disarming simplicity, the most demanding truth: humans are free.
+Students are free.
+And someone must tell them.

 Warmly,